HennaVenho/Portfolio/project-showcase/frontend-framework/FRAMEWORK_README.md

 ## Detailed Explanation of Each Feature

 Below is an explanation of the features you need to use to make your own project.
-You can find an example code of ToDo app that uses all the features [here](../example/todoapp.js)
+You can find an example code of ToDo app that uses all the features at ../example/todoapp_full.js.

 <details id="define-component">
 <summary>defineComponent</summary>